 If it’s something that you want to buy just in case, then don’t get it.

 If you’re wasting space by storing dozens and dozens of duplicates, it’s time to get rid of them and learn how to make do with what you have.

-6. CREATE A PLACE FOR ALL YOUR THINGS
+6. CREATE A PLACE FOR ALL YOUR BELONGINGS

-This will also help encourage you to declutter your home because once you get rid of everything that you don’t need, you will finally have room for the things that you do need.
+Doing this will help you declutter your home because once you get rid of everything you don’t need, you’ull finally have room for the things you DO need.
+(YAY!)

-If you can’t find space for something in your house, ask yourself if it’s really something you need.
-If it is something you need to keep, then work on decluttering and organizing even more to create room for it so it’s not sitting somewhere it shouldn’t be.
-If it’s something you really don’t need, get rid of it.
+If you can’t find somewhere to store something you own, ask yourself if it’s really something you need.
+If it IS something you need to keep, then work on organizing your home with this free resource even more to create room for whatever it is you need to keep.
+If it isn’t something you really need, get rid of it.

-If you’re overwhelmed by the decluttering process, remember, you can start slow and start small.
-You don’t need to get it all done today, you only need to start, even if that’s just 5 minutes out of your day that you dedicate to decluttering a certain area of your house.
+If you’re overwhelmed by the decluttering process remember, you can (and you should) start slow and start small.
+You don’t need to get it all done today.
+You just need to start today.

 Have you started decluttering your home?
 Which of these 6 best home decluttering tips is your favorite?
-Which of these 6 best home decluttering tips do you think you will struggle the most with?
+Which of these 6 best home decluttering tips do you think you will struggle with the most?